Abstract

 First Article

-The first article that was initially selected for the literature review work is named “How mouse-tracking can advance social cognitive theory.”
-The study was written by the authors Paul Stillman, Xi Shen, and Melissa Ferguson.
+“How mouse-tracking can advance social cognitive theory” is the title of the first article that was originally chosen for the literature review.
+The authors of the study were Melissa Ferguson, Xi Shen, and Paul Stillman.
 The article can be described as relevant, valid, and credible since it was published within a five-year period in the scientific journal Trends in Cognitive Sciences in 2018.
 Mouse-tracking, which involves following users’ computer mouse movements as they select answer alternatives, is a new technology that provides an accessible, data-rich, and meaningful insight into how individuals classify and make judgments (Stillman et al., 2018).
 The authors of this paper evaluate contemporary social cognition investigation that employs mouse-tracking to examine models and develop theory (Stillman et al., 2018).
 Mouse-tracking, in specific, enables the study of subtle hypotheses about the nature of communication or conflict, its effects, and how the conflict is handled or decisions are made.
 The authors discuss studies in two areas, namely social categorization and self-discipline, to illustrate how mouse-tracking might advance theoretical knowledge.

 The researchers particularly highlight a consideration of future prospects and the limits of mouse-tracking as a tool.
 Traditional cognitive theories of choice and classification suggested that these activities emerge in a sequential trend, with the motor outcome being launched after a decision is made (Stillman et al., 2018).
 However, it is essential to emphasize that current evidence reveals that these mechanisms are essentially redundant (Stillman et al., 2018).
 This research has demonstrated that motor motions are constantly changed to reflect fundamental cognitive processes (Stillman et al., 2018).
 This indicates that mouse movements, velocities, and trajectories can be utilized as a surrogate for studying authentic classification and decision mechanisms.
 Thus, mouse-tracking provides an extremely detailed, real-time view of how conflict arises in judgments and choices.
 Mouse-tracking data provides an accessible, effective, and distinctive approach to test and enhance conflict theory in a variety of cognitive and interpersonal psychology areas.